Collaborating with Family Members using GEDitCOM II and GEDitCOM

 4. You will be asked for a password and all files will be downloaded into a new folder called LocalTree

-5. Open the GEDitCOM II file in the LocalTree folder and start working on your research
+5. Open the genealogy file in the LocalTree folder in GEDitCOM II or GEDitCOM and start working on your research

 The only thing optional in the check out command line is the "LocalTree" name just before your username.
 This entry will be the name of the folder created in the current folder to hold all the genealogy files and will be your working copy folder and can be any name you want (it need not match the repository name).